WestPeakResearch/WestPeakWebsite/src/content/Team/Saru-Aggarwal/index.md

 type: "team"
 name: "Saru Aggarwal"
 degree: "Bachelor of Commerce - Finance | Year 4"
-position: "Senior Analyst"
+position: "Director"
-management: "False"
+management: "True"
 research: ["BYD_Saru_Aggarwal.pdf"]
 headshot: Saru_Aggarwal.jpg
 ---

-Saru is a fourth-year commerce student specializing in Finance with a minor in Economics.
-This summer, Saru is in Victoria, interning at BCI as a Private Equity Summer Analyst.
-She joined WestPeak to further her understanding of capital markets and hopes that she can help other students develop a passion for finance.
+Saru is a fourth-year Commerce student specializing in Finance and minoring in Economics.
+Through WestPeak, she aims to further her understanding of capital markets, form lasting friendships and hopes to help members develop a passion for finance similar to her own.

+Saru has completed an internship in Private Equity at BCI, and will be joining CIBC Capital Markets in their investment banking team this summer.

-You will often find Saru hiking, relaxing at the beach or trying out new recipes on the weekends.
+Outside of school and work, Saru enjoys hiking, relaxing at the beach and trying out new recipes in her kitchen.